 \subsection{ACAS Xu Benchmark}

-The ACAS Xu neural network verification benchmark contains a set of properties on networks trained to compress the ACAS Xu collision avoidance system and is often used to benchmark verification tools \citep{katz2017reluplex,julian2016policy}.
-We will consider properties 1, 2, 3, and 4 introduced by \citet{katz2017reluplex}.
+The ACAS Xu neural network verification benchmark contains a set of properties on networks trained to compress the ACAS Xu collision avoidance system and is often used to benchmark verification tools \citep{katz2017reluplex,Julian2019jgcd}.
+We will consider properties $1$, $2$, $3$, and $4$ introduced by \citet{katz2017reluplex}.
 We compare to the neural network verification tools \textsc{Marabou} \citep{katz2019marabou}, \textsc{nnenum} \citep{bak2020improved}, and \textsc{ERAN} \citep{singh2018fast,singh2019abstract,singh2019beyond,singh2019boosting}.
 See Appendix A.2 for details on how each solver was configured.
-Property 1 can be evaluated by maximizing a linear function, while properties 2, 3, and 4 can be evaluated by minimizing the convex indicator function of the output polytope associated with the property.
+Property 1 can be evaluated by maximizing a linear function, while properties $2$, $3$, and $4$ can be evaluated by minimizing the convex indicator function to the output polytope associated with the property or by minimizing the distance to the output polytope associated with the property.
 Viewed in another way, property 1 can be solved by asking the question ``Is the network always contained in a polytope?'' while property 2 can be solved by asking the question ``Does the network ever reach a polytope?''
-For property 1 each step is analytical, while for properties 2, 3, and 4 at each step we apply a quick approximate check for intersection, and if it is indeterminate we solve a linear program.
+For property $1$ each step is analytical, while for properties $2$, $3$, and $4$ at each step we apply a quick approximate check for intersection, and if it is indeterminate we solve a linear program.
 Each verification tool was run on a single core.

 \Cref{fig:acas} shows the performance of the optimizer on four ACAS properties. \textsc{ZoPE} achieves a speedup of about $25 \times$ on property 1.
 We remain competitive with the other tools on properties 2, 3, and 4, where we may need to solve a linear program at each step.